Category Archives: French Royals

 © Unofficial Royalty 2021

 A prominent member of Swedish aristocracy, Count Axel von Fersen the Younger rose to the highest ranks of the Swedish royal court, serving as Marshal of the Realm for several years.
-He’d previously served as an aide-de-camp and interpreter to Rochambeau during the American Revolutionary War, and became a close friend and favorite of Queen Marie Antoinette of France.
+He previously served as an aide-de-camp and interpreter to Rochambeau during the American Revolutionary War and became a close friend and favorite of Queen Marie Antoinette of France.

-Von Fersen was raised in one of the most prominent and influential families within the Swedish aristocracy.
+Axel was raised in one of the most prominent and influential Swedish aristocratic families.
 His mother had inherited Löfstad Castle and its large estates, and his father had extensive land holdings and was one of the largest shareholders in Sweden’s East India Company.
-In addition to Löfstad, the family also owned Steninge Palace, Ljung Castle and Mälsåker Castle.
+In addition to Löfstad, the family owned Steninge Palace, Ljung Castle and Mälsåker Castle.

-Extensively educated, von Fersen became fluent in numerous languages, which would serve him very well in his adulthood.
+Extensively educated, von Fersen became fluent in numerous languages that would serve him well in adulthood.
 He later continued his education in the military.
 In 1770, he began a grand tour, traveling throughout Europe and continuing his military training at several academies in Germany, France, and Italy.
-During this tour, he paid visits to the royal courts of Sardinia, France, and the United Kingdom.
-It was while visiting France in 1774 that von Fersen first met the future Queen Marie Antoinette.
+During this tour, he visited the royal courts of Sardinia, France, and the United Kingdom.
+While visiting France in 1774 von Fersen first met the future Queen Marie Antoinette.

-He remained at court through the beginning of the French Revolution, and was involved with the failed plans for the French Royal Family to escape – the Flight to Varennes.
+Axel remained at court through the beginning of the French Revolution and was involved with the failed plans for the French Royal Family to escape, the unsuccessful Flight to Varennes.
 A warrant was issued for his arrest for his role in the plot, but he avoided capture.
-He traveled to Vienna to enlist the support of the Queen’s brother – Holy Roman Emperor Leopold II, resulting in the Declaration of Pillnitz which declared Prussia’s and the Holy Roman Empire’s support for the French King and monarchy.
+He traveled to Vienna to enlist the support of the Queen’s brother Holy Roman Emperor Leopold II resulting in the Declaration of Pillnitz which declared Prussia’s and the Holy Roman Empire’s support for the French King and monarchy.

 His further efforts to protect and save the Queen and her family proved unsuccessful.
 He saw them for the last time in December 1791 but continued a correspondence with the Queen until her execution in October 1793.
 Having returned to Sweden, von Fersen later became one of the closest advisors to the new King Gustav IV Adolf, rising to the position of Earl Marshal, and by 1801, Marshal of the Realm.